-Join James Williamson for an in-depth discussion in this video CSS preprocessors, part of Web Technology Fundamentals.
+Join James Williamson for an in-depth discussion in this video CSS preprocessors, part of Web Development Foundations: Web Technologies.

 …Although CSS is a powerful presentational language, it's…not always easy to write for larger sites,…and it lacks many of the features that…authors have requested over the years.
 Because the…process of updating specifications and then waiting on implementations within…browsers is so long, CSS pre-processors were created to kinda…fill the gap and make writing CSS more efficient.
 A CSS pre-processor…is a scripting language that allows you to extend CSS with new syntax and then…compiles the script into regular CSS once…run through the processor.
 This essentially means that…using a pre-processor is a two-step process.…

 First, you author your styles using the pre-processor…syntax.
 Then, you compile your file at…Runtime to generate the actual CSS, which is…then used by the site.
 There are multiple…ways to compile your pre-processor files, and most…are driven by the pre-processor that you choose…and which workflow fits your preferences the best.
 There…are many benefits to using a pre-processor.
 They…can add additional functionality that's not built into CSS,…

 - Exploring HTTP

 - How browsers work

 - Structuring HTML